Uninstall Office 2007 Beta from XP or Vista

 Here is the best cocktail that I have found.

-Start Menu -> All Programs -> Accessories -> System Tools -> Disk Cleanup
+Go to Start Menu -> All Programs -> Accessories -> System Tools -> Disk Cleanup.

 Make sure you clean out log files, dump files, installation files, etc.

 3. Install Windows Install CleanUp.
 Save the utility to your desktop.
-You will need administrative level to install it.
-In vista, you will need to right-click on the setup file and select Run as administrator.
+You will need administrative level privileges to install it.
+In Vista, you will need to right-click on the setup file and select Run as administrator.

-At this point, the program is uninstalled; however, there are still a ton of office related files in the office directories.
+At this point, the program is uninstalled; however, there are still numerous Office-related files in the office directories.

-Some files may be system protected and be difficult to delete.
-I have not found that jumping through all the hoops to delete these are needed.
+Some files may be system protected and may be difficult to delete.
+I have not found that jumping through all the hoops to delete these is needed.

-These techniques solved our various problems with uninstalling office 2007 beta.
-I hope you guys will find them useful.
+These techniques solved our various problems with uninstalling Office 2007 beta.
+I hope you will find them useful.

 View more articles by David Kirk